Top 5 Airline Industry and Aviation Trends of 2021

 That is, essentially, what predictive maintenance is all about.

 Industrial giant Honeywell has taken the reins by introducing a product called Honeywell Forge.

 The Forge Connected Maintenance product has been installed by 100 major airlines.
 It monitors aircraft by channeling equipment data into a database that is analyzed by Honeywell’s predictive maintenance technology.

-Searches for Skywise over the last five years.
+Searches for "Skywise" over the last ten years.

 Through the use of sensors and equipment on the aircraft, Skywise can capture and utilize data that airlines wouldn’t otherwise have the capacity to understand in the past.